How To Heal From Sexual Abuse With EFT Tapping

 Sexual abuse is a traumatic incident.

-Emotional Freedom Techniques (EFT) can clear the negative charge from the past incident.
-It can neutralise the memory where it no longer has a lasting impact on your daily life.
-For example, it helps to:
+Emotional Freedom Techniques (EFT) can help neutralise the emotional intensity of past incidents, so that they no longer have a lasting impact on daily life.
+For example, EFT may support individuals to:

-EFT Tapping is a mind-body method that helps in providing a sense of peace and calmness by:
+EFT Tapping is a gentle mind-body technique that supports a sense of peace and calm by:

 STEPS TO OVERCOME SEXUAL ABUSE TRAUMA WITH EFT TAPPING